hifexplo/hylite/README.md

 Next steps
 -------------

-1. Navigate to the template_notebooks directory and launch a jupyter notebook server.
+1. Download and try the example notebooks / tutorials [here](https://github.com/samthiele/hylite_demo2).
-2. Find a notebook that does what you need (or extend one to do what you want).
+2. Find and adapt the one closest to what you need.
 3. Happy processing! :D

 Citing *hylite*